Employing Namespaces in TypeScript to encapsulate your data

 var ross = API.getPerson("Ross Geller", 30);

-As you can see from the above output, aliasing a namespace export using import creates a variable that references the exported value.
+As you can see from this output, aliasing a namespace export using import creates a variable that references the exported value.
 If an alias references a type, it is simply ignored in the compiled output.

 Importing Namespaces

 To separate the application logic from reusable logic, we normally create different files and place them in separate directories.
-In the example above, we place namespace declarations in a separate file and import them using an import statement.
+In this example, we place namespace declarations in a separate file and import them using an import statement.
 Since namespaces are regular values, we can import them.

 // a.ts